kurtisdmiller/personal-site/content/course/public-speaking/assignment/mediated-assignment.md

 Task
 ====

-You will prepare a deliver a 6-minute presentation where your inform your audience about a historically significant person in your major area of study.
+You will prepare and deliver a 6-minute presentation where you inform your audience about a historically significant person in your major area of study.
 "Historically significant" means that their actions have caused a significant change in that field.
 If you have more than one declared major, choose a person from one of your major areas.
 If you do not have a major area, choose someone who has had a historically significant impact on the field of [Communication Studies](https://en.wikipedia.org/wiki/Communication_studies).